The Angus Lawson Memorial Trust

 6. Budget Carefully: Avoid disproportionate overhead costs

-7. Demonstrate Capacity: Show your organization's track record and capability to deliver
+7. Demonstrate Capacity: Show your organisation's track record and capability to deliver

-8. Think Long-Term: Emphasize sustainable change and long-term impact
+8. Think Long-Term: Emphasise sustainable change and long-term impact

 Key Takeaways for Grant Writers